dominik-pichler/Review_me_if_you_can/README.md

 # 5 Results:

 ## 5.1 Presentation Layer:
-In order to present the determined results, I decided to use *Streamlit* to create a small dashboard, that can then be used in a real life application as **customer satisfaction and cleaning quality monitor** I chose *Streamlit* mainly due to its ease of use, its excellence when it comes to rapid prototyping that still comes with very good user experience that can be designed in a typical pythonic way.
+In order to present some of the determined results, I decided to use *Streamlit* to create a small dashboard, that can then be used in a real life application as **customer satisfaction and cleaning quality monitor** I chose *Streamlit* mainly due to its ease of use, its excellence when it comes to rapid prototyping that still comes with very good user experience that can be designed in a typical pythonic way.
 The thereby built dashboard can be found under `src/dashboards/monitoring_dashboard.py`

 ## 5.2 Reflections:
+The application designed above, displays the versatility of Knowledge Graphs and the vastness of possibility of interaction or even joint application with "classic" ML.
+For example the in **4.1.3** derived attributes can be used for further (classic) ML modelling or logic based reasining.
+Hence, this application displays a highly cooperative setting for all kinds of different ML-/Logic-based Reasoning & Learning, where the outputs of each model can be further processed with other models.

+In the bigger picture, classic ML based Knowledge  and Logic-based knowledge can interact and thereby form solutions that perform way better then each individual approach on it's own.
+One prominent example is are *graph-based Retrieval-Augmented Generation (RAG) systems* that use Knowledge Graphs in order to  improve the performance of
+(large) language models and information retrieval systems.
+Therefore, less trustworthy language systems gain trustworthiness by a reduced danger of hallucination due to the G-RAG systems.

-## 5.3 Other Applications of (Financial) Knowledge Graphs:
+## 5.2.1 Other Applications of (Financial) Knowledge Graphs:
-Due to my work as Lead ML Engineer at the *Austrian Federal Ministry of Finance* I came across many interesting and helpful Financial KG Applications, mainly in the area of fraud detection and prevention.
+Due to my work as Lead ML Engineer at the *Austrian Federal Ministry of Finance* I came across many interesting and helpful *Financial KG Applications*, mainly in the area of fraud detection and prevention.
-Here, a typical case of tax fraud/theft is the so called *Value Added Tax Carousel*, further described (here)[https://www.billit.eu/en-int/resources/blog/what-is-a-vat-carousel/].
+Here, a typical case of tax fraud/theft is the so called (*Value Added Tax Carousel*)[https://www.billit.eu/en-int/resources/blog/what-is-a-vat-carousel/].
 Due to the nature of this kind of fraud, it is very important to identify potential fraudulent activities before they reach their full scale.
-As, in order to "successfully" steal the VAT, those fraudulent companies have to be organised in large network-structures of
+As, in order to "successfully" steal the VAT, those fraudulent companies have to be organised in large network-structures.
+Out of curiosity, I started a different project that is concerned with exactly those special geometric network structures for fraud detection.
+The up and coming project can be found here: (Don't steal my taxes)[https://github.com/dominik-pichler/Dont_steal_my_taxes].

-# PS: How to use:
+# How to use:
 1. Start the Neo4j database via:
 ```shell
 docker-compose up -d